Peanut Tofu Bowls

 - 1/4 cup crushed peanuts

-- Make the tofu: Mix the tofu with all the marinade ingredients, except the cornstarch in a bowl.
-Cover and let sit for at least an hour or overnight.
-Preheat the oven to 400 degrees F. Drain the tofu from the marinade and toss in 2 tbsp cornstarch.
-Evenly scatter on a baking pan lined with parchment paper and bake for 25-30 minutes, until golden brown and crispy.
+- Make the tofu: Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
+Drain the tofu and cut into cubes.
+Then toss the tofu with 1 tbsp avocado oil and 2 tbsp cornstarch.
+Evenly scatter on a baking sheet and bake for 25-30 minutes, until golden brown and crispy.

 - Pickle the onions: Mix the vinegar, water, sugar and salt together in a bowl or jar.
-Add the onions and let sit for at least 3o minutes, or overnight.
+Add the onions and let sit for at least 30 minutes, or overnight.

 - Make the sauce: Mix the sauce ingredients together until smooth and creamy.
 If the sauce is too thick add a bit more hot water.

-- Assemble the bowls: Add some quinoa to the bottom of the bowl.
-Top with tofu, cucumber, pickled onions, cilantro, crushed peanuts and peanut butter sauce.
+- Assemble the bowls: Add some rice to the bottom of the bowl.
+Top with tofu, cucumber, edamame, pickled onions, crushed peanuts and peanut butter sauce.

-Use firm or extra-firm tofu for this recipe so it comes out nice and crispy in the oven.
+Use firm or extra-firm tofu for crispy tofu bites.

 - Serving Size: 1/4 of the recipe